Our Commitment to a Safe, Inclusive and Respectful College Community

 Gold Accreditation for Student Safety

-In 2024, Mannix College was awarded Gold Accreditation under the Residential Experience Standard (RES), becoming the first Australian residential college to achieve this prestigious recognition.
+In 2024 and 2025, Mannix College was awarded Gold Accreditation under the Residential Experience Standard (RES), becoming the first Australian residential college to achieve this prestigious recognition.
 Part of this independent evaluation explicitly focused on how safe and secure our students felt—both in our physical environment and within our community culture.

 What This Means for Residents

-- Independent validation that Mannix is a leader in student safety.
+- Independent validation of Mannix's leadership in student safety.

 - Recognition of a strong community culture and proactive leadership programs.